wlb1974/metatool-app/README.md

 - Support prompts, resources, tools under MCP.
 - Support multi-workspace: e.g., activate a workspace of DB1 or switch to DB2 in another workspace, preventing polluting context of DB1 to your MCP Client.
 - Tool level toggle on/off
+- Comprehensive logging system for API requests and responses

 The app is also self hostable, free and open source.
 There is also a cloud version.
 You can try how this app works using cloud version but I actually encourage you to self host if you are familiar with docker: it will provide unlimited access with lower latency, full private operations on your end.